 What a brave boy!

-Reason #8: Golden retrievers are rarely aggressive and rarely bite
+Reason #8: Golden Retrievers are rarely aggressive

 All of the love and good-naturedness doesn’t leave much room for aggression.

-In fact, most golden retrievers are likely to be submissive rather than aggressive.
+In fact, most Golden Retrievers are likely to be submissive rather than aggressive.

-And although golden retrievers can be “mouthy” (they were bred to hold birds in their mouths, after all) they are known for their soft mouths and rarely bite out of aggression or fear.
+And although Golden Retrievers can be “mouthy” (they were bred to hold birds in their mouths, after all) they are known for their soft mouths and rarely bite out of aggression or fear.

-Reason #9: Golden retrievers are not huge barkers
+Reason #9: Golden Retrievers are moderate barkers